 Applications for the Graduate Biology Program should be submitted online from the Purdue University website.
 When all the neccessary materials to complete your application file have been received by the IPFW Graduate Admissions Office (Kettler Hall 258), your complete application will be forwarded to the biology department.
 The application will be reviewed and evaluated by the biology graduate committee.
 Each member of the committee will recommend acceptance or rejection of the candidate.
 The application will then be submitted to the graduate director for evaluation and recommendation to Purdue University for acceptance or rejection.
 Applicants are notified of the final outcome of their application by the Purdue University Graduate School.

-In addition to the online application and the supplement just mentioned, you should be sure to arrange to have the following application materials sent to:
+Ultimately, in addition to the online application and the supplement just mentioned, you should be sure to arrange to have the following application materials sent to:

 Graduate Admissions Office - Kettler Hall 258

 Fort Wayne, IN 46805-1499